pos1tron/gulp-gtm/README.md

 ## Example

 Make sure to enter the correct containerId, startTag, and endTag.
+Set `replace: false` if you do not wish to replace the startTag and endTag.

 ```js
 var gulp = require('gulp');